TulaKaptein/projectIran/README.md

 ## Problem Statement:
 ### Problem:
-It is uncertain how the amount of Nobel prize winners per country over the years correlates to the population of that country and the education quality of that country.
+It is uncertain how the amount of Nobel prize winners per country over the years correlates to the education quality of that country.
 Furthermore, there are very few female Nobel prize winners and a possible correlation could be found in the education equity.

 ### Target audience:
 People with an interest in Nobel prize winners and education quality and equity.